svanderburg/php-sbdata/README.md

 ));
 ```

-The above example defines a parameter map that checks whether an object consists
+The above example defines a `ParameterMap` object that checks whether an object
-of an `id` that should refer to an integer value and `description` that is a
+(consisting of an `id` referring to an integer value and `description` that is
-string.
+supposed to be a string) is valid.

 The following instructions import an array and checks its validity: